getcuia/stransi/FEATURES.md

 |   ✔️    | `ESC [ 46 m` | Cyan background        |    ✔️     |
 |   ✔️    | `ESC [ 47 m` | White background       |    ✔️     |
 |   ✔️    | `ESC [ 49 m` | Reset background color |    ✔️     |

+Multiple parameters can be specified, separated by semicolons:

+    ESC [ <parameter> ; <parameter> ; ... m

+### Others

+All other sequences are ignored and returned as unsupported instructions.